athai026/CS100_final-project/README.md

  > ## Class description:
    * MovieDatabase: this class allows us to create a movie database, and add new row movies to our data.
 The print() function in this class will also allow us to print out the list of the movies. set_sort is to set a list of movies in certain order.
 Set_search is to set keywords we want to search for movies.
    * Search class: an interface class includes a common function that can be you in it’s subclasses.
-Search_Keyword ,Search_Contains,and Search_And are derived classes from Search.
+Search_Keyword, Search_Contains, and Search_And are derived classes from Search.
 Set the type of keyword for we want to search at.
 Search_Contains sets the movie to contain certain keywords.
 Search_And search for movies contain 2 certain keywords.
    * Sort class: an interface class includes a common function that can be you in it’s subclasses which arre Sort_Keyword ,Sort_Greater.
 Sort_Keyword set the keyword column for sorting.
 Sort_Greater is to sort by comparing which one is greater between 2 values in the keyword column.
      - The relationship between Movie Database with Search and Sort class is representation of strategy pattern.
 And the relations between subclasses of Search and Sort class with its superclass is representing the composite pattern.